CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/writing.md

 Importantly, you should plan for at least 1 week of *disruptions* which could be illnesses, job interviews, computer issues, etc.

-# Minimum Viable Product
+# Minimum Viable Project

-When planning your project you should define a minimum viable product (MVP).
+When planning your project you should define a minimum viable project (MVP).
 This should be enough to pass the unit that you will be able to **complete after around half of your alotted time** and should be discussed with your supervisor when confirming your project.